navillanueva/rareskills-security1/src/Reentrancy Attacks/7_Token_Whale/TokenWhale.md

 This exercise demonstrates a classic reentrancy vulnerability in a token bank contract.
 The `TokenWhale` contract allows users to deposit and withdraw ERC20 tokens, but the `withdraw` function is vulnerable to reentrancy attacks due to improper state management.

+### What is Reentrancy?
+Reentrancy is a vulnerability where an external contract can call back into the calling contract before the first function call has finished executing.
+This can lead to unexpected behavior, especially when state changes happen after external calls.

+### Historical Context
+The most famous reentrancy attack was the DAO hack in 2016, which resulted in the loss of $60 million worth of Ether and led to the Ethereum hard fork that created Ethereum Classic.

 ## The Vulnerability

+### Contract Structure Analysis
+The `TokenWhale` contract implements a simple token bank with the following key functions:
+- `deposit()` - Allows users to deposit ERC20 tokens
+- `withdraw()` - Allows users to withdraw their deposited tokens
+- `getBalance()` - Returns user's balance for a specific token
+- `getTotalBalance()` - Returns total balance of a token in the contract

+### Vulnerability Classification
+This vulnerability falls under the **Reentrancy** category in the SWC (Smart Contract Weakness Classification) registry as **SWC-107**.

 ### Root Cause
 The vulnerability exists in the `withdraw` function of the `TokenWhale` contract: